itsjafer/itsjafer/README.md

 <p>
   <img src="https://itsjafer.com/baby_jafer.jpeg" width="400" align="right">

-- 👷‍ I’m currently looking for an internship this Fall 2021 or New Grad 2022; check out my <a href=https://itsjafer.com/Resume.pdf> resume</a>
+- 👷‍ I’m currently interning at Amazon.
+This upcoming Summer 2021 I'll be at Google; check out my <a href=https://itsjafer.com/Resume.pdf> resume</a>

-- 💬 Ask me about my internships, the double degree program, or anything really
+- 💬 Ask me about my internships, the double degree program, my projects, or anything else

 - 🚙 Come play Rocket League with me; shoot me a message if you're looking to grind to champ
 </p>